tafo/Geeks/README.md

 * This pattern was not used for school-level problems

 ## REMARKS
-* If C# is not an available programming language, then the C++ solution is included in the summary section of the practice
+* If C# is not an available programming language, then its C++ or JAVA solution is included in the summary section